Whether you wanted to save for a first home, holiday or early retirement, setting a savings goal can help you reach your target faster.

-Cash saving accounts are often a good way to save money short to medium term (less than 5 years).
+Saving accounts are often a good way to save money short to medium-term (less than 5 years).
 This is because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.

 However, with soaring inflation rates, cash savings accounts are generally not the best places to put your money long-term.
 The interest is typically lower than inflation, meaning your buying power is reduced.
 Essentially, inflation will start eating your savings.
 Therefore, the money you’re not going to need for a few years could earn you a greater return when invested.

 We now understand why setting savings goals is important – but how do I start setting them?